free 30-day trial

 Most of ReSharper's 60+ refactorings are already available in Rider, and its 450+ context actions are all there.
 Rename, extract methods, interfaces and classes, move and copy types, use alternative syntax, and a lot more!

-Rider helps you run and debug unit tests based on NUnit and xUnit.net.
+Rider helps you run and debug unit tests based on NUnit, xUnit.net, or MSTest.
 You can explore tests, group them in different ways, break them down into individual sessions, see test output and navigate to source code from stack traces.

 Rider includes a debugger that works with .NET Framework, Mono and .NET Core applications, letting you step, watch, evaluate and run to cursor.
 Other tools include a stack trace explorer, NuGet browser, VCS and database support.